Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-Once we have boundthe `<TEI>` elements in our corpus that contain the string `"ghost"` to the variable `$hits`, we then use the `ft:facets()` function to return the publisher names for those documents with a count of the number of matching articles by each publisher.
+Once we have bound the `<TEI>` elements in our corpus that contain the string `"ghost"` to the variable `$hits`, we then use the `ft:facets()` function to return the publisher names for those documents with a count of the number of matching articles by each publisher.
 Note that *we do no explicit counting in our FLWOR*; the counts are created at index time and are available without having to count at query time.
-The first argument to the function `ft:facets()` is the result of `ft:query()` (in this case the `$hits` variable), the second argument is the name of the facet, which we specified as the value of the `@dimension` attribute in the index file  (in this case the string `"publisher"`), and the third argument (which is optional) is the maximum number of results to return (we omit this argument to return all results).
+The first argument to `ft:facets()` is the result of `ft:query()` (in this case the `$hits` variable), the second argument is the name of the facet, which we specified as the value of the `@dimension` attribute in the index file  (in this case the string `"publisher"`), and the third argument (which is optional) is the maximum number of results to return (we omit this argument to return all results).

-The `ft:facets()` function returns a *map*, which is a structure that contains *key:value* pairs.
+The `ft:facets()` function returns a *map*, which is a structure that contains *key: value* pairs.
 In this case the *keys* are the string values of each unique `<publisher>` element in the corpus and the associated *values* in the map are the numbers of documents for each  publisher.
 Maps cannot easily be serialized (rendered, printed) directly, and we want to convert the map structure into XML anyway.
 Furthermore, the entries in the map returned by `ft:facets()` are automatically sorted from highest to lowest counts, which is part of what we want, but the keys with the same count come back in an unpredictable order, and we want to alphabetize them in our output, which means that we need to sort them ourselves.
 We address these requirements by converting the map to a sequence of XML elements and then sorting the elements, as follows:

 1. In our example above we use the `map:for-each()` function to loop over the *key: value* pairs.
 2. For each *key: value* pair, we bind the key (the name of the publisher) to the variable name `$label` and the value (the number of times that publisher appears in the collection of documents represented by `$hits`) to the variable name `$count`.